purdue-parking/server/PurdueParkingServer/README.txt

 		String message;
 		boolean helpNeeded;
-		long votes; - *NOT PASSED AS AN ARGUMENT WHEN ADDING A NEW MESSAGE*, auto set to 0 at start boolean resolved;-set to true if helpNeeded is false Date timePosted - *NOT PASSED AS AN ARGUMENT WHEN ADDING A NEW MESSAGE*, automatically set boolean special; - *NOT PASSED AS AN ARGUMENT WHEN ADDING A NEW MESSAGE*, automatically set
+		long votes; - *NOT PASSED AS AN ARGUMENT WHEN ADDING A NEW MESSAGE*, auto set to 0 at start Date timePosted - *NOT PASSED AS AN ARGUMENT WHEN ADDING A NEW MESSAGE*, automatically set boolean special; - *NOT PASSED AS AN ARGUMENT WHEN ADDING A NEW MESSAGE*, automatically set